 The issue, though, is that when you’re a large organization, you have enterprise-grade complexity.
 Many decisions involve nuances that are either too difficult to capture in business rules or nuances that makes capturing the details in business rules unmanageable.
 This results in humans making decisions that still feel very obvious.

-Crushing enterprise-level complexity with adaptive AI
+Building enterprise-wide agility with adaptive AI

 When faced with a situation like this, I’ve worked with my clients to bring in Adaptive AI to begin chipping away at the “obvious” human decisions.
 Adaptive AI, or “self-learning” AI, provides real-time insights for decisioning, and also automatically learns and evolves over time, maintaining high efficacy against changing business and environmental circumstances.